-This result disagrees with the $z_\mathrm{c}=3.199\pm0.001$ from \cite{bib:Griffiths2021} within the confidence bounds.
-However, it is close enough, taking into account that \cite{bib:Griffiths2021} arrived at their value by a manual evaluation and given the fact that the entire peak is only formed by about 10 data points.
+This result disagrees with $z_\mathrm{c}=3.199\pm0.001$ from \cite{bib:Griffiths2021} within the confidence bounds.
+However, it is close enough, considering that \cite{bib:Griffiths2021} arrived at their value by manual evaluation and given the fact that the entire peak is only formed by about ten data points.

-\subsection{Multiple-image Identification}
+\subsection{Multiple-image identification}

 To extract the spectra for the multiple images, the corresponding sky-pixels in the data cube need to be identified.
-From the HST WFC3 UVIS F814W filter band observation and WFC3 IR F110W, we set up masks for all three multiple images: these masks cover the entire image area of each multiple image and additionally mark the central bulge region and the star-forming region in the outer part of the galaxy separately, see Fig.~\ref{fig:cube_fit1} (left, yellow ellipses and circles).
+From the \textit{Hubble} Space Telescope (HST) WFC3 UVIS F814W filter-band observation and WFC3 IR F110W, we set up masks for all three multiple images: these masks cover the entire image area of each multiple image and additionally mark the central bulge region and the SFR in the outer part of the galaxy separately; see Fig.~\ref{fig:cube_fit1} (left, yellow ellipses and circles).
 Even though the world coordinate system (WCS) should be aligned for both HST observations, there is an offset between the two.
-Similarly an offset is also visible when these masks are laid over the white-light image of the KCWI data cube.
-To find optimum alignment, we marked some bright galaxies in the environment of the triple image configuration (see magenta circles in Fig.~\ref{fig:cube_fit1}, left) and shifted the pixel mask such that the yellow and magenta masks matched the brightest pixels in the white-light image of the KCWI data cube.
-The result is shown in Fig.~\ref{fig:cube_fit1} (right) and is based on the assumption that bright galaxies also have a significant brightness in the white-light image, implying that they have a strong emission characteristics in the optical wavelength bands.
+Similarly, an offset is also visible when these masks are laid over the white-light image of the KCWI data cube.
+To find optimum alignment, we marked some bright galaxies in the environment of the triple- image configuration (see magenta circles in Fig.~\ref{fig:cube_fit1}, left) and shifted the pixel mask so that the yellow and magenta masks matched the brightest pixels in the white-light image of the KCWI data cube.
+The result is shown in Fig.~\ref{fig:cube_fit1} (right) and is based on the assumption that bright galaxies also have a significant brightness in the white-light image, implying that they have strong emission characteristics in the optical wavelength bands.
 Applying this translation to the Ly-$\alpha$ blob position from \cite{bib:Griffiths2021}, it coincides with our position, which corroborates its necessity.